Harshita-Kanal/My-JavaScript-and-Web-dev-Notes/move_to_front.md

-## An algorithm to move the head of the linked list to the end of linked list
+## An algorithm to move the first element of the linked list to the end
-In this problem, given a linked list move the head of the linked list to the end of linked list.
+In this problem, given a linked list move the first element of the linked list to the end of the linked list.
 ```cpp
 Example input:
 1 -> 2 -> 2 -> 3